TheMinester/Project-Time-Tracker/README.md

 - Reset time spent on a project.

 #### Note
-A compiled version using pyinstaller can be found in the Release section.
+A compiled version using pyinstaller can be found in the Releases section.